 Travelling for work

-Brexit negotiator Michel Barnier told the FT the EU had offered special travel rights for journalists, as well as other cultural professions such as musicians and artists, during negotiations but that the UK turned this down.
+Brexit negotiator Michel Barnier told the FT the UK had refused the EU’s offer of special travel rights for journalists, as well as other cultural professions such as musicians and artists, during negotiations.

 No 10 told The Independent this was because the offer “fell short”.

-Journalists wishing to travel from the UK to Europe therefore need to check the work permit requirements of their destination as they vary by country – as do the punishments for those travelling without the correct paperwork.
+Journalists wishing to travel from the UK to Europe therefore need to check the visa or work permit requirements of their destination, collated by the National Union of Journalists here (excluding any additional Covid-19 restrictions).

-An Early Day Motion tabled in Parliament on 26 January already has backing from 35 MPs calling for the Government to review its position on travel rights for creative workers.
+An Early Day Motion tabled in Parliament on 26 January has been backed by more than 40 MPs calling for the Government to review its position on travel rights for creative workers.

 It notes that “media organisations need the capacity to react quickly when following news and investigative stories and not get bogged down with costly or time-consuming bureaucracy”.

-British journalists based in Europe, a group to which about 440 National Union of Journalists members are thought to belong, have also been left unsure whether they can take short trips to work in a third country (further to the UK or their host EU member state).
+The lack of a deal was particularly problematic for British journalists based in Europe, a group to which about 440 NUJ members are thought to belong, who were left questioning whether they could take short trips to work in a third country (further to the UK or their host EU member state).